Chapter 4. IPFW Dummynet and Traffic Shaping

 # ipfw queue 2 config weight 50

-Testing Two Static Queues and Pipes Changed In-flight
+Testing Two Static Queues and Queue 2 Changed In-flight.
+Refer to paragraphs below.

 Note however, that the above command had a side effect: